Types of CFTR Mutations

 If the CFTR gene has a nonsense mutation, the protein-building instructions contain an early stop signal that causes the production of the CFTR protein to stop prematurely.
 Therefore, the cell begins to build the CFTR protein normally until it reaches the early stop signal.
 The cell “thinks” that it has reached the end of the instructions and stops production too soon.
 Because the cell stops reading the instructions before it finishes making the protein, no functional CFTR protein is produced.

 Splice mutations interfere with the ability of the cell to correctly read the instructions for making the CFTR protein.
 In a healthy person, the instructions spelled out in a gene are interrupted by stretches of DNA letters that do not code for protein, like an article in a magazine might be interrupted by ads.
 The beginning and end of these stretches of irrelevant letters are marked with a special signal.
-In order to make the protein, the cell copies the DNA letters into a similar alphabet called ribonucleic acid (RNA), and then follows the signals to clip out all of the irrelevant letters — as you might clip out the ads.
+In order to make the protein, the cell copies the DNA letters into a similar alphabet called ribonucleic acid (RNA).
+The cell then follows the signals to clip out all of the irrelevant letters — as you might clip out the ads.
 That way, the instructions can be read straight through from start to finish.

 Protein Processing Mutations